anukaal/SQLI-LABS/README.md

 Hence the result we come out with is that the coder has used integer for the query.

-**Select * from TABLE where id = (some integer value);**
+**Select * from TABLE where id = (some integer value);** To add protection from such errors we can comment out the rest of the query: